digital-analysis-co/digital-analysis-co/docs/blog/posts/share_events_google_analytics_google_ads.md

 ## Summary

-I'm unsure why it's still so common to have Google Ads pixels set up in addition to the same event in Google Analytics when a link between the two exists.
+I'm unsure why it's still so common to have Google Ads pixels set up in addition to the same event in Google Analytics when a link between the two already exists.

 Sharing an event rather than duplicating tracking across two systems helps by ensuring there's a single source.